daencel/daencel/README.md

 # Hello and Welcome 👋🏾

 My name is Daniel.
-I am from South Tyrol and I am an undergraduate Computer Science student at the Free University of Bozen-Bolzano (unibz).
-I am currently specializing in Intelligent Systems
+I am from South Tyrol (a bilingual German-Italian region) and currently pursuing a Bachelor in Computer Science at the Free University of Bozen-Bolzano (unibz).
+I specialize in Intelligent Systems and speak German 🇩🇪, Italian 🇮🇹, and English 🇬🇧.

 ### currently working on 🔭
 -  **[Nizer](https://apps.apple.com/it/app/nizer-make-it-happen/id1573795118):** An iOS app for creating, organizing, and discovering events with friends — including scheduling, location selection, and a shared event feed.